vygonzalezlopez/vygonzalezlopez.github.io/README.md

 ## 8. Course Outcomes Mapping

-Simple table that shows your instructor, “Yes, I covered all 5.”

 | Course Outcome | How It’s Demonstrated in This Portfolio |
 |----------------|------------------------------------------|
 | **1.
 Collaboration / decision support** | Planning and executing enhancements in phases (sprints), documenting design decisions, and organizing the codebase so it could be easily understood and maintained by a team. |